mkp170791/numpy/doc/neps/nep-0031-uarray.rst

     result.to_zarr('output.zarr')

-There are some backends which may depend on other backends, for example xarray depending on `numpy.fft`, and transforming a time axis into a frequency axis, or Dask/xarray holding an array other than a NumPy array inside it.
+There are some backends which may depend on other backends, for example xarray depending on `numpy_demo.fft`, and transforming a time axis into a frequency axis, or Dask/xarray holding an array other than a NumPy array inside it.
 This would be handled in the following manner inside code::